creative-connections/VR/README.md

 ## Virtual and augmented reality with Bodylight.js Components.

 This repository contains source code of web simulator able to be viewed in virtual reality or augmented reality.
+As this application is static - it is also hosted in github pages and can be viewed at https://bodylight.physiome.cz/VR/

 * The visualisation in browser in desktop PC or moblile devices is realized by web standard WebGL.
 * Babylon.JS library is used to deliver experience and basic control.